thuc248997/userboard-rzv2m/meta-userboard-rzv2m/recipes-bsp/flash-writer/README.md

 => run bootnfs
 ```

-Note please, according to the above u-boot settings, we don't need the tpfp download, instead we use nfs download.
+Note please, according to the above u-boot settings, we don't need the tftp download, instead we use nfs download.
+The download method is different from the method documented of Renesas Official guide.

 #### 3. Update the Core-image to the EMMC storage